basicallydan/interfake/readme.md

   * `#status(statusCode)`: Set the response status code for the endpoint
   * `#body(body)`: Set the JSON response body of the end point
   * `#delay(milliseconds)`: Set the number of milliseconds to delay the response by to mimic network of processing lag
+    * Also accepts a delay range in the format 'ms..ms' e.g. '50..100'
   * `#create#get|post|put|delete(url)`: Specify an endpoint to create *after* the first execution of this one.
 API is the same as above.

 ## Method 2: Command line